babulous/TimelineEvents/README.md

 ## Installation

-Just drop the tlevent folder into the top level of your code and type:
+Just drop the tlevent folder into your code and type:

 ```lua
 local E = require "tlevent"